miljank/hades/README.md

 Jobs are discovered by watching a folder on the file system for new files.
 If a file is correctly formated it is parsed and processed passing the parsed data to the registered processor.

-A file needs to be a pickled dictionary with a 'type' key matching one of the registered job types.
+A file needs to be a json document with a 'type' key matching one of the registered job types.

 When the class is initialized it expects a path to the folder to watch.
 The folder needs to have two subfolders: 'in' for incoming jobs, and 'err' where failed jobs will be stored.